madetech/blog/posts/alpine-stack-size.md

 ## Design problems

-This is a liskov substition principle violation.
+This is a Liskov-substitution principle violation.

 *Liskov substituion principle??
 That's an object-oriented principle?
 How does libc relate to Objects?*

-The dependency on what libc implementation is used is controlled by the Linux distribution (the caller of your Ruby application).
+The dependency of what libc implementation is used is controlled by the Linux distribution (the caller of your Ruby application).

-If you consider musl-libc and glibc as implementing the "libc" interface, then you will notice that they must also be liskov compatible.
+If you consider `musl-libc` and `glibc` as implementing an interface called `libc`, then you will notice that they must also be Liskov-compatible.

-The imperfection is that their public APIs are slightly different, possibily by mistake, or probably by choice.
+The imperfection is that their public APIs are slightly different, possibly by mistake, or probably by choice.

-The impact is that the Ruby codebase must be aware of what version of libc it is running against in order to provide a liskov-compliant programming language.
+The impact is that the Ruby codebase must be aware of what version of libc it is running against in order to provide a Liskov-compliant programming language.

 This is undesirable, as it creates a reverse dependency on musl-libc, which increases the total cost of maintaining Ruby (if musl changes, so must Ruby).